-- Step 1 From Cisco Unified CM Administration, choose System > Security > Phone Security Profile. - Step 2 Click Find and choose a phone security profile. - Step 3 Check the TFTP Encrypted Config check box. - Step 4 Click Save. - Step 5 Repeat these steps for any other phone security profiles that are used in the cluster.

-To disable encryption for the phone configuration files, you must uncheck the TFTP Encrypted Config check box in the phone security profile in Cisco Unified Communications Manager Administration and then save your change.
+- Step 2 Click Find and choose a phone security profile. - Step 3 Check the TFTP Encrypted Config check box. - Step 4 Click Save. - Step 5 Repeat these steps for any other phone security profiles that are used in the cluster. - Note To disable encryption for the phone configuration files, you must uncheck the TFTP Encrypted Config check box in the phone security profile in Cisco Unified Communications Manager Administration and then save your change.